 We grant you an automatic seven-month extension of time to file your small business corporate tax return.
 You are not required to file Form IL-505-B, Automatic Extension Payment, in order to obtain this automatic extension.
 However, if you expect tax to be due, you must use Form IL-505-B to pay any tentative tax due in order to avoid interest and penalty on tax not paid by the original due date of the return.
 An extension of time to file your Form IL-1120-ST does not extend the amount of time you have to pay your Illinois tax liability.

 A new law became effective for tax years ending on or after December 31, 2008.
 This law requires S corporations, partnerships, and trusts to make Illinois Income Tax payments on behalf of nonresident shareholders, partners, and beneficiaries.
-Although this is referred to as “pass-through entity withholding”, deductions are not actually taken from payments the pass-through entities make to their owners.
-Instead, the pass-through entities are required to make one income tax payment, a “pass-through entity payment”, on behalf of the nonresident owner for each taxable year.
+Although this is referred to as “pass-through entity withholding,” deductions are not actually taken from payments the pass-through entities make to their owners.
+Instead, the pass-through entities are required to make an income tax payment, a “pass-through withholding payment,” on behalf of the nonresident owner for each taxable year.

 If you need to correct or change your return after it has been filed, you must file Form IL-1120-ST-X, Amended Small Business Corporation Replacement Tax Return.
 Returns filed before the extended due date of the return are treated as your original return for all purposes.